qulka/qulka.github.io/docs/Yanis_Varoufakis.md

-# Yanoe Varoufakis on Technofeudalism
+# Yanis Varoufakis on Technofeudalism

 _AI-generated_